atelechev/tourn-grid-view/README.md

 ---

-This component, developed in ReactJs, provides a possibility to render interactive chess tournament grids in HTML pages.
+This component provides a possibility to render interactive chess tournament grids in HTML pages.

 It is particularly useful in a static HTML context, because it does not require any back-end services.